 Aboriginality is one of the key factors influencing educational disadvantage.
 Mossman State School wanted to close the gap between Indigenous and non-Indigenous school attendance.
 It co-designed a program with Kuku Yalanji Elders to bring the local Aboriginal language, Kuku Yalanji, to the school.
 The project even created an app to help those in the community learn the language.
 Enrolments to the school have increased by 17% since the program launched, and NAPLAN data shows that writing is significantly ahead of the average for the region.

-Supporting core skills: literacy, numeracy, STEM
+Closing learning gaps: literacy, numeracy, STEM